Pretty Woman (1990)

-Our vivacious vixen, played by Julia Roberts, is your typical 80s cocksucker (ala Jamie Lee Curtis in Trading Places and Dolly Parton in Best Little Whorehouse In Texas) with a mouth like a vice but a heart of gold.
-Roberts plays Vivian Ward, a traditional girl-next-door, who decides to move to Los Angeles with a boyfriend that treats her like shit in the hopes of finding fame and fortune.
+Our vivacious vixen, Vivian Ward (Julia Roberts), is your typical 80s cocksucker (ala Jamie Lee Curtis in Trading Places and Dolly Parton in Best Little Whorehouse In Texas) with a mouth like a vice but a heart of gold.
+Your traditional girl-next-door, Vivian decides to move to Los Angeles with a boyfriend that treats her like shit in the hopes of finding fame and fortune.
 When things don’t work out for the Southern Belle du Jour, she does what any red-blooded American girl does, she refuses to return home and turns to the pound patch to make ends meet.

 Enter the brave night to swoop in and save our fare maiden.
-Edward Lewis, played by a true Officer and A Gentlemen, Richard Gere, is in Beverly Hills to acquire James Morse’s shipping company.
-Eddie makes his money by buying companies in trouble, breaking them up into valuable little pieces, and selling them off for a billion dollar profit.
+Edward Lewis (Richard Gere) is in Beverly Hills to acquire James Morse’s shipping company.
+Eddie makes his money buying troubled companies before breaking them up into valuable little pieces.
+He then sells them off for billion-dollar profits.
 You see, Eddie has Oedipal complex, and one of the first companies that he dismantled and sold was his father’s, whom he had issues with.
 Since that time, he has grown to love the Power acquisitions bring him and shows No Mercy to those in his way, but through the power of the poonany, everything is about to change.

 After a Breathless night of hamster high jinx, Eddie decides to purchase Vivian’s services for the rest of the week for $3,000.
 She will be his literal beck and call girl, but before she can begin servicing Eddie, he has to turn this slattern slut into a pretty woman.
 Can anyone say 80s shopping montage?
 Here we go!
 Oh wait, this is Rodeo Drive and her Frederick’s of Hollywood ensemble isn’t going to get her any service until Eddie whips out his Knight-in-shining-armor credit card that he never leaves home without and uses it to save the day.
 Now, Miss Family Values can return to get revenge on those bitches who wouldn’t serve her the day before.